-You will feel fortunate to see the actual site of the Olympic Games that used to be the greatest festival in ancient Greece and remains till today the most prestigious sport event in the world.
+You will feel fortunate to see the actual site of the Olympic Games that used to be the greatest festival in ancient Greece and remains till today the most prestigious sports event in the world.

-In the archaeological site you will see the sanctuary of Zeus and the original stadiums of the Games.
+In the archaeological site, you will see the sanctuary of Zeus and the original stadiums of the Games.
 If you wish so, you can test yourself by running the original running track of Olympia.

 You will also visit the Archaeological Museum of Olympia and the Museum of the Olympic Games.

 The Classic Tour to Greece will then drive you towards Rio and you will cruise (15 minutes) the Corinthian Gulf to Antirio.
 On the way admire the largest bridge in Europe and the longest cable-supported bridge in the world with a continuous deck of 2,250 meters, that connects the Peloponnese Peninsula with Central Greece.
 The driver will take you to Delphi (which was believed to be the center of the known world).
 Free rest of the day.
 Optional visit to the picturesque village of Arachova, where you can enjoy a typical and tasteful mountain dinner.
 Overnight at Delphi.